Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the structure and content of leases and underleases, including the main operative terms, covenants, and statutory controls.
-Focus your revision on:
+For SQE1, you are required to understand the structure and content of leases and underleases, including the main operative terms, key covenants, rent review mechanisms, and statutory controls, with a focus on the following syllabus points:

-• Types of leasehold covenants (absolute, qualified, fully qualified)
+- Types of leasehold covenants (absolute, qualified, fully qualified) and statutory modification

 Test Your Knowledge